 Introduction to React Props

 React is Library based on multiple components that separate the User Interface into several small reusable pieces.
-In many cases, these small components have to send data between them, and props help in passing the data to the different components.
+In many cases, these small components have to send data between them, and props help pass the data to the different components.
 Props stand for Properties and is a keyword used in React.
 These props pass the data between the different components.
-The major part to focus in props is that the dataflow is unidirectional which means that props pass the data one way from the parent to the child.
-Props are immutable which means they are read-only and the data which comes from the parent to the child cannot be changed by the child components.
+The major part to focus on in props is that the dataflow is unidirectional, which means that props pass the data one way from the parent to the child.
+Props are immutable, which means they are read-only, and the child components cannot change the data which comes from the parent to the child.

 Syntax: